Orlando Drug Possession Lawyers

 The prosecutor must prove you knew, or you should have known, of the illegal nature of the substance and its presence.

 The prosecutor must establish that you had control over the location and presence of the controlled substance.
-Often it’s on the defendant’s body or in a container held by the person.
+Often, it’s on the defendant’s body or in a container held by the person.
 It can also be away from you if you controlled it.
 It may be in your locker at work, in a vehicle’s glove compartment, a purse or backpack and still be under your control.

 The prosecution must convince the jury there’s no other reasonable explanation based on the evidence.
 Jury members need to be virtually certain of your guilt to render a guilty verdict.
 Attorney Michael Panella’s success at trial is often due to his ability to show that the prosecution’s case isn’t credible and there’s enough doubt to justify dismissal.